HerrSchtevie/Journals-of-Jyggalag/JOJ Gameplay Guide.md

 ---

 ### Starting Room Behavior

 - Once you enter the game:
   - Your character will load into a small setup room.
+  - A **JOJ Welcome message** will pop up immediately — this explains that the list is performing initial setup in the background and that **you must wait**.
   - Do **not** move or interact with anything while configuration messages appear.
+  - Walk away from your keyboard, let everything initialize, and wait for the final confirmation message.
-  - Wait for the popup that says **“Museum is done setting up.”**
+  - Once you see the popup that says **“Museum is done setting up,”** it’s safe to proceed.
-  - Then you are free to proceed.

 ---